LlmKira/Docs/docs/en/plugin/basic.md

            pypi_token: ${{ secrets.PYPI_TOKEN }}
 ```

-Create a new `Release` in the lower right corner of the Github repo page.
+Create a new `Release` in the bottom right corner of repo, create a new tag starting with `v`, and then enjoy it.